ButtersUSDS/branding/README.md

 # U.S. Digital Service Brand Materials

 Hello and welcome to the home of the U.S. Digital Service visual brand materials.
 We are often refining and adding new assets -- please enjoy and poke around.
-If you have questions, please leave us a note [here] (https://github.com/usds/branding/issues)
+If you have questions or requests, please leave us a note [here] (https://github.com/usds/branding/issues).

 ## License